Jortega003/EEGLAB-Event-File-Creator-SEF-/README.md

 # EEGLAB-Event-File-Creator-SEF-
-These are scripts that make an event file from an exported event file from EGGLAB.
+Scripts take a EEGLAB event file and renames the unlabeled event markers to read in MNE Python.
 This is specifically for SEF experiment.